MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 index-to-pos
 ------------

-Converts from an index within a `PangoLayout` to the onscreen position corresponding to the grapheme at that index.
+Converts from an index within a **Gnome::Pango::Layout** to the onscreen position corresponding to the grapheme at that index.

 The returns is represented as rectangle.
-Note that `pos->x` is always the leading edge of the grapheme and `pos->x + pos->width` the trailing edge of the grapheme.
-If the directionality of the grapheme is right-to-left, then `pos->width` will be negative.
+Note that *pos-*x> is always the leading edge of the grapheme and *pos-*x + pos->width> the trailing edge of the grapheme.
+If the directionality of the grapheme is right-to-left, then *pos-*width> will be negative.

     method index-to-pos ( Int() $index, CArray[N-Rectangle]  $pos )